fuwaguwa/SomeRandomAPI.js/README.md

 Unofficial wrapper for https://some-random-api.ml/ written in TypeScript with documentations.
 This wrapper does not support `pokemon`, `premium`, `chatbot` and `welcome` endpoints.

+UPDATE TO VERSION >=1.4.1 FOR BUG FIXES AND UPDATED DOCS

 Endpoints: https://some-random-api.ml/endpoints <br>
 Documentation: https://some-random-api.ml/docs <br>